artefactory/redis-player-one/README.md

 Ask'Yves app allow you to ask questions to Yves, who will search for an answer in abstracts of the ArXiv database.
 Whenever he's found something, Yves will display a set of abstracts ranked by relevance, and highlight the answer to your question in the abstract text.

-To ask a question to Yves, just fill the text prompt window on left sidebar, select a range of publication dates to retrieve abstracts from, and click on "Submit to Yves".
+To ask a question to Yves, just fill the text prompt window on left sidebar, select a range of publication dates to retrieve abstracts from, and click on "Ask Yves".
 The results will then be displayed along with information regarding the abstract:
 - Relevance score
 - Publication date
 - Categories